tobiaszwaszak/track-gear/readme.md

 The track-gear is released under the MIT License.
 Please review the license file for more information.

 # Contact Information:
-For any questions, feedback, or support, feel free to reach out to our team at tobiaszwaszak@gmail.com.
+For any questions, feedback, or support, feel free to reach out at tobiaszwaszak@gmail.com.